Exchange of information: Introduction to EOI and Requests

 Requests for information-both inward and outward-relating to aggressive/abusive tax avoidance schemes with an Australian, Japanese, Korean, Canadian or American connection are dealt with by the Joint International Tax Shelter Information Centre (JITSIC).
 UK delegates are part of CSTD Business, Assets & International and are based at Dorset House in London.
 Membership of JITSIC will change with the admission of further countries.
 HMRC readers can find the current members of JITSIC on the JITSIC intranet pages.

-Requests for information - both inward and outward - relating to transfer pricing matters are dealt with by the Transfer Pricing Team at CSTD Business, Assets & International, based at Euston Tower in London.
+Requests for information - both inward and outward - relating to transfer pricing matters are dealt with by the Transfer Pricing Team at CSTD Business, Assets & International, based in South Colonnade, Canary Wharf, London

 Requests for information - both inward and outward - relating to taxes on estates, gifts and inheritances are dealt with by Specialist Personal Tax, Trusts & Estates, based at Ferrers House in Nottingham, and Meldrum House in Edinburgh.